Forex brokers get compensated for providing trading services to traders. This compensation is through different trading fees and charges.

 What are Forex Spreads?

 Spread is one of the ways CFD brokers make their money.
 When you place a trade, there is a difference between the price you are willing to pay for a currency pair and the price a seller is willing to sell.
 The difference between these two prices is referred to as the spread.
 You may be wondering how the spread which is measured in pips translates to money.
-We have this covered in another section of this article.
+We have this covered in a later section of this article.

 Here are the common spreads in forex trading